YousafRaja/Assignment1/README.md

 Sorts sentences in a text file in lexographical order.

 ## How to run:
-Open bash terminal in project directory and run ./main.py
+Navigate to project directory, open bash terminal and run ./main.py

 ## Troubleshooting:
 Windows users that don't have python3 installed should try running it through PowerShell.